Recipes Made Easy

 Did my carrot top pesto taste as good as I remember the one Peter made had been?
 I think so, and therefore I had to share the recipe with you.
 Do let me know what you think.

-bowl of carrot top pesto by recipes made easy with cheese and walnuts around the bowl.
+bowl of carrot top pesto with cheese and nuts around it.

 Carrot Top pesto